Nick Totton's PageIt's

 I

-Fletcher, who is also a body psychotherapist, is reopening her
+Fletcher, is also a body psychotherapist, and you can see her web

-| Workshops and Courses | For workshops and courses with Nick Totton, go here.
-For the training in Embodied-Relational Therapy, go here; for ERT workshops led by myself and by others, go here; and for the Wild Therapy one year training go here. |
+| Workshops and Courses | I don't work as much as I used to, but I do run occasional workshops and courses; to go on my mailing list for these, contact me.
+For the training in Embodied-Relational Therapy, go here; and for the Wild Therapy one year training and taster workshops go here.

 |